 Even if ERCOT were deemed a private party subject to the State Action "active supervision" requirement, the result would likely be the same.
 Under PURA, ERCOT is subject to active and comprehensive supervision by the Commission.
-ERCOT must be certified by the Commission as an independent organization to perform the statutory duties of independent system operator.
-As a certified organization, ERCOT "is directly responsible and accountable to the Commission."
-The Commission "has complete authority to oversee and investigate the organization's finances, budget, and operations as necessary to ensure the organization's accountability and to ensure that the organization adequately performs the organizations functions and duties."
-ERCOT must "fully cooperate with the Commission in the Commission's oversight and investigatory functions."
-Should the organization "not adequately perform" its functions and duties," the Commission may take "appropriate action" against ERCOT, including assessing administrative penalties or decertification.
-61
+ERCOT must be certified by the Commission as an independent organization to perform the statutory duties of independent system operator.57 As a certified organization, ERCOT "is directly responsible and accountable to the Commission."58 The Commission "has complete authority to oversee and investigate the organization's finances, budget, and operations as necessary to ensure the organizations functions and duties."59 ERCOT must "fully cooperate with the Commission in the Commission's oversight and investigatory functions."60 Should the organization "not adequately perform" its functions and duties," the Commission may take "appropriate action" against ERCOT, including assessing administrative penalties or decertification.61